 - In addition to non-perishable food, the Hamper includes a gift card for a local grocery store.

 - A voucher for a turkey is also available when you apply.
 You must pick up the turkey at one of two locations (details will be on the voucher).
 Roasting pans, cooking instructions and turkey recipes are also available, if needed, at the turkey pickup locations.
 Hams, chicken and halal meat are also available on a limited basis.

 - In coordination with the Salvation Army, you may also register to receive gifts for children under the age of 16.

 - To apply for a Christmas Hamper, please visit the Christmas Bureau for a listing of places to apply.

 - For general information about Christmas Hampers, please call 519-742-5860 or firstname.lastname@example.org.

 Support for Christmas Hampers:

-- This gift of food is made possible by House of Friendship’s partnership with The Food Bank of Waterloo Region, The Rotary Club of Kitchener Conestoga’s annual Turkey Drive, and donations to House of Friendship
+- This gift of food is made possible by House of Friendship’s partnership with The Rotary Club of Kitchener Conestoga’s annual Turkey Drive, The Food Bank of Waterloo, and direct donations to House of Friendship.

 Emergency Food Hampers